Josh King (rugby league): Melbourne Storm – 2022–present

 In round 1 of the 2022 NRL season, King made his club debut for the Melbourne Storm against Wests Tigers which ended in a win at Bankwest Stadium.
 He had his club debut jersey (cap number 219) presented to him by former Melbourne Storm player Robbie Kearns.
 King would be the only Melbourne Storm player to play every game in 2022, celebrating his 100th NRL game in round 23.
 He also made his senior representative debut when he was selected for the Australian Prime Minister's XIII against the Papua New Guinea Prime Minister's XIII in September.

 A hard-working forward, King transformed from a bench player playing limited minutes into an almost 80-minute player at Melbourne, missing only one match during the 2023 NRL season only when ordered to take a week off by coach Craig Bellamy.
 King would be acting captain for the Storm during their round 27 match against the Brisbane Broncos, playing his 50th match for the club during the 2023 NRL finals series.

 King played in Melbourne's 2023 preliminary final loss against Penrith.

 King played a total of 26 matches for Melbourne in the 2024 NRL season as the club were runaway minor premiers.
 King played in Melbourne's 2024 NRL Grand Final loss against Penrith.

 On 13 March 2025, Melbourne announced that King had extended his contract with the club for a further two years.

 King played 26 games for Melbourne in the 2025 NRL season including their 26-22 2025 NRL Grand Final loss against Brisbane.

+King played 24 games for Melbourne in the 2026 NRL season as the club finished 10th on the table, missing the finals for the first time since 2002.